-Table 2: Key outcome targets for 2020.
+Table 4: Key outcome targets for 2020.

-The overall public transport mode share is the key target for public transport trips.
+The overall public transport mode share is the key indicator for public transport's efficiency and effectiveness.
 The target seeks a 4% increase in public transport mode share for journey-to-work trips.
-The strategic target for public transport trips equates to around 5.5 million additional peak period trips per annum (a 31% increase in trips from 2008/09).
-This target will only be achieved if all currently planned rail and bus improvement projects are implemented and additional avenues of increasing public transport capacity and use are actively investigated and given priority.
+The strategic target for public transport trips equates to around 5.6 million additional peak period trips per annum (a 32% increase in trips from 2009/10).
+This target will only be achieved if planned rail and bus improvement projects are implemented and additional avenues of increasing public transport capacity and use are actively investigated and given priority.

-Active mode journey to work trips have been steadily increasing over the prior two census periods, 13% in 2006, up from 12.6% in 2001.
-Most of the growth has occurred in Wellington City.
+Active mode journey-to-work trips have been steadily increasing over the prior two census periods (13% in 2006, up from 12.6% in 2001) with most of the growth occurring in Wellington City.
 If this trend continues, the target may be achieved.
-This target will be challenging, but recognises potential gains can be made, primarily in relation to walking trips, where residential development in and around regional centres and the Wellington City CBD will mean greater opportunities for walking trips to work and for other purposes.
-It is also anticipated that travel planning programmes, as well as cyclist and driver skills training programmes, will influence the uptake of active modes in future, although the extent of such is largely unknown.
+This target will be challenging, but it recognises that potential gains can be made, primarily in relation to walking trips, where residential development in and around regional centres and the Wellington CBD will mean greater opportunities for walking trips to work and for other purposes.
+It is also anticipated that travel planning programmes, as well as cyclist and driver skills training programmes, will influence the uptake of active modes in future.
+However, the extent of such influence is largely unknown.

-The 2020 CO2 target is set at maintaining the 2001 emission level, which represents a very ambitious target given that road demand and CO2 emissions are forecast to increase 13.9% and 13.6% respectively.
+The 2020 CO_2 target is set at maintaining the 2001 emission level, which represents a very ambitious target given that road demand and CO_2 emissions are forecast to increase 13.9% and 13.6% respectively.
 While the New Zealand Energy Strategy (NZES) indicates that reductions to 1990 emission levels for New Zealand's transport sector is potentially achievable by 2040, significant emission reductions are not expected until after 2020 when alternative fuels are predicted to be widely available.
 The New Zealand Transport Strategy 2008 includes an 'implementation pathway' that incorporates this NZES conclusion.
 Therefore, this 2020 target is consistent with the NZES and New Zealand Energy Efficiency and Conservation Strategy (NZEECS).
 Significant factors influencing the achievement of this target include population and economic growth, average age of the vehicle fleet, fuel economy of the vehicle fleet (especially trucks), and the uptake of alternative fuels.
-These factors are outside the region's control, but where appropriate the region can advocate for changes.
+These factors are outside the Wellington region's control, but where appropriate the region can advocate for changes.

-The RLTS Vision statement seeks that no one will be killed or seriously injured on the region's roads.
-Wellington region's road toll, however, is trending in the opposite direction with figures having increased 19% since 2003, after indicative NZ Police reporting rates are included.
+The RLTS vision reflects the assertion that no serious injury to, or deaths of, people travelling in the region is acceptable.
+Wellington region's road toll, however, is trending in the opposite direction with figures having increased 20% since 2003, after indicative NZ Police reporting rates are included.
 Clearly, the region, Police, road controlling authorities and others need to reverse this trend through coordinated engineering, enforcement and education initiatives.
 This target is seen as particularly ambitious, but signals the importance placed on significantly and continually reducing road trauma.

-The congestion target represents a 5% decrease from the current situation (2009).
+The congestion target represents a 15% decrease from the current situation (2010).
 The target focuses on the most severe congestion, without attempting to eliminate all traffic congestion - which encourages mode shift.
 It is a 'hold the line' target set to the best performing year in our data.
 It is considered ambitious and challenging due to forecast population and economic growth as well as increasing car ownership and use.
 However, if measures to increase public transport and active mode share, reduce severe bottlenecks in the road network, diversify travel demand and improve travel efficiency, then there is potential for this target to be realised.